Brackley: Schools

 Brackley has four primary schools: Bracken Leas, Southfield Primary Academy, The Radstone Primary School and Brackley Junior School.
 The town also has Waynflete Infants' School, most of whose pupils progress to Brackley Church of England Junior School.
 There is a private pre-prep/prep school for 3- to 13-year-olds, Winchester House.
 Magdalen College School, Brackley is the comprehensive secondary school for the town and surrounding villages.

+Media

+Local news and television programmes is provided by BBC South and ITV Meridian.
+Television signals in the town are received from the Oxford TV transmitter.
+The town is served by both BBC Radio Oxford and BBC Radio Northampton.
+Other radio stations including Heart South, Capital Midlands and 3Bs Radio that broadcasts from Buckingham.
+Local newspapers are the Banbury Guardian and Northampton Chronicle.

 Morris dancing

 The Brackley Morris Men are one of only seven 'traditional Cotswold' sides remaining in England, and the only one to survive in Northamptonshire.
 Their history dates back to the 1600s when a solid silver communion plate was given to the parish.
-The plate which is still in the possession of St Peter's Church is dated 1623, and is inscribed with the names of seven men, whom local folklore believes to have been the Morris dancers.
-In 1725 the men were paid half a guinea to dance at the Whitsun Ale at Aynho House.
+The plate, which is still in the possession of St Peter's Church, is dated 1623 and is inscribed with the names of seven men, whom local folklore believes to have been the Morris dancers.
+In 1725, the men were paid half a guinea to dance at the Whitsun Ale at Aynho House.
 In 1766 their 'Squire' was arrested in Oxford for his insolence and committed to Bridewell as a vagrant.
-In 1866 an article in the Oxford Chronicle reported on their performance in Banbury, describing their 'many coloured ribbons and other gaudy finery', and the 'witless buffoonery' of their 'fool'.
+In 1866, an article in the Oxford Chronicle reported on their performance in Banbury, describing their 'many coloured ribbons and other gaudy finery', and the 'witless buffoonery' of their 'fool'.
 The side still performs today.